 ^{1.} Note that the topological sort does not correspond to a unique total ordering over the actors.
 Furthermore, especially in multirate models it may be possible to interleave the firings of actors that fire more than once.
 This can result in many possible schedules that represent different performance trade-offs.
 We anticipate that future schedulers will be implemented to take advantage of these trade-offs.
-For more information about these tradeoffs, see [47].
+For more information about these tradeoffs see [47].

-be inconsistent, and cannot be executed under SDF.
+In some cases, a non-zero solution to the balance equations does not exist.
+Such models are said to be inconsistent, and cannot be executed under SDF.
 Inconsistent graphs inevitably result in either deadlock or unbounded memory usage for any schedule.
 As such, inconsistent graphs are usually bugs in the design of a model.
 However, inconsistent graphs can still be executed using the PN domain, if the behavior is truly necessary.
 Examples of consistent and inconsistent graphs are shown in figure 3.10.